Services Provided – Speech & Language Therapy

-I treat adults and adolescents with a variety of speech, language, cognitive, voice and/or swallowing conditions, resulting from stroke or traumatic brain injury.
+I provide traditional speech and language therapy services to adults and adolescents with a variety of speech, language, cognitive, voice and/or swallowing conditions, resulting from stroke, traumatic brain injury or other neuro-based disorders.

 Therapy services are provided in office.